 Unlike a CV, writing a top student cover letter lets you elaborate further on the experiences that make you the right candidate for the job.
 It’s all about framing your skills in the right way.
 No previous employment?
 No problem.
 After all, everyone has to start somewhere!

-If you’re feeling overwhelmed by the prospect of selling your skills in a cover letter, this step by step guide should set you on the right path.
-In this student cover letter example we’ll cover the following topics:
+If you’re overwhelmed by the prospect of selling your skills in a cover letter, this step-by-step guide should set you on the right path to writing a cover letter as a student.

 Dear Mrs. Branwick,